L-Kh-Hovhannisyan/Numerical-Methods/README.md

 # Numerical-Methods
-Project for Numerical Methods course at Shirak State University.
 Improved Euler - Cauchy method (with iterative processing) with refinement according to Runge rules for the Cauchy problem of 1st order ordinary differential equations.

 ## Given 1st order ODE: